 but thanks to Euro I don’t need it anymore 😛 , finally a Qui!
 We are going!

-So the decision process came about, a “little” curiosity was of course also there.
+So the decision process started and a “little” curiosity was of course also included.

-The first part of the journey was for time reasons with the transporter in which our motorcycles were stowed, but starting from the Swiss border we were on our two wheels on the way and stagger since then on endless mountain routes over one mountain pass after the other.
+For time reasons, the first part of the journey was with the transporter in which our motorcycles were stowed.
+But starting from the Swiss border we were on our two wheels and stagger since then on endless mountain routes over one mountain pass after the other.
 We decided to take 4 days to complete the journey to Embrun.
 That’s why we can now take full advantage of the route.

 Klausenpass, Furka, Gr.
 St. Bernhard, Kl.
 St. Bernhard, Col de Iseran, Breakdown 😉 , Col de Telegraphe, Col de Galibier, Col de Izoard, Col de Vars, Val de Ubaye, L’Adroit de Pontis, Embrun,